StellarXu/stellarxu.github.io/_pages/about.md

 I'm more interested in radio astronomy, especially after the establishment of the Five-hundred-meter Aperture Spherical radio Telescope, [FAST](https://fast.bao.ac.cn/).
 In 2019, when I was a Junior at [Jilin University](https://www.jlu.edu.cn/), prof. Wang needs some undergraduates to learn how to process the HI data of FAST.
 So I joined his group and now am a member of the key project of FAST —— mapping M31, our neighbor galaxy, and conducting another deep HI survey named *Hundred-deg^2 HI Deep (HD2) Survey*.

 My research interest includes:
-  - HI in galaxies (low and medium redshift), and we want to find them, just like [ALFALFA](http://egg.astro.cornell.edu/index.php/) but much deeper.
+  - **HI in galaxies** (low and medium redshift), and we want to find them, just like [ALFALFA](http://egg.astro.cornell.edu/index.php/) but much deeper.
-  - Galaxy formation and evolution, a huge topic, right?
+  - **Galaxy formation and evolution**, a huge topic, right?
-  - Observational Astronomy, especially radio astronomy using the single dish.
+  - Multiband observational Astronomy, especially radio astronomy.

 You can also use google scholar to view my publications <a href='https://scholar.google.com/citations?user=xlsDuN0AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

 # 📖 Educations
-- *2021.09 - present*, PhD candidate in NAOC and UCAS, major in astrophysics
+- *2021.09 - present*, PhD candidate in NAOC and UCAS, major in Astrophysics
 - *2017.09 - 2021.06*, Jilin University, Bachelor in Physics

 # 🔥 News